Table of Contents

 Prevent scheduling during holidays, vacations, and time off

 Whether you're going on vacation or observing a holiday, we want to help protect your well-deserved time off.
-There are two ways to ensure you're only booked when you want to be:
+There are three ways to ensure you're only booked when you want to be:

-Add date overrides in your Calendly availability settings.
+2. Add date-specific hours in your Calendly availability settings.

 As a rule of thumb, if you won't be working or taking meetings at all, it's best to add your time off as an event on your connected calendar.